The Art of Listening

 Talking is sharing, listening is caring

+Oh boy, here comes “You Know Who” (I’ll let you fill in the blank) with their inexhaustible supply of advice.
+Doesn’t matter whether you want to hear what they have to say or not, you’re going to hear it.
+The latest gossip?
+They have it.
+The reason the home town team is no good?
+Just ask them.
+No need to watch the evening news, they’re a live broadcast unto themselves.
 To the “You Know Who’s” of the world, nothing is more important than what they have to say.
 No question we have enough of them.
-Unfortunately, they are not what we need when we want to get something off our chest.
+Half of them are on TV, the other half wish they were on TV.
+So do we, at least then we could turn them off.
+Unfortunately, know it all’s are not what we need when we want to get something off our chest, or we’re going through a rough time.
 What we need on those occasions, is a good listener.
-Problem is, good listeners are hard to come by.
+Problem is, good listeners are hard to find.

 - Make eye contact with the speaker

 - Listen attentively.
 Not paying attention is an indication of a closed mind.

 - Don’t interrupt.
 If they want your opinion, they’ll ask for it.

 - Keep your emotions in check.
 There is a difference between hearing people and listening to them.

 - Don’t one-up them.
 If they are talking about a recent accomplishment they’ve made, don’t one-up them with one of your own.

 - Ask questions when the speaker indicates it’s time for you to do so.
 Believe me, you’ll know when.